What is Fast Fashion?

 The Impact on Resources

 Globally, it’s proven that we use approximately 5 trillion litres of water to dye fabric each year.
-That equates to approximately 2 million olympic-sized swimming pools; 4,629,629.6 years worth of drinking water for one person, or enough drinking water for 57,870 people from birth till 80 on an annual basis.
+That equates to approximately 2 million Olympic-sized swimming pools; 4,629,629.6 years worth of drinking water for one person, or enough drinking water for 57,870 people from birth to 80 on an annual basis.

 To reduce your personal textile waste, try to adopt more sustainable fashion habits such as: